 Course Site: LEARN HOW TO DRAFT, FILE, AND PROSECUTE UTILITY PATENTS RIGHT-FIRST-TIME USING THE SCHWARTZ METHOD (TSM)

-Why High School Shark Tank Innovation Programs benefit from standardizing on TSM (The Schwartz Method)
+Why High School Shark Tank Innovation Programs benefit from standardizing on the IP SAVVYS approach and TSM (The Schwartz Method)

 Most IP courses and books on utility patenting focus on “how to patent your invention”, i.e. doing it yourself.
 The purpose is augmenting that process to improve outcomes and save IP expenditures.

-The reason why High School innovation programs are shaping the invention/patenting component around IP SAVVYS is about enabling an early intervention into the critical thinking about inventing.
-The sooner budding innovators with “the ingredients to succeed” at innovation and product development learn and understand the invention process, the greater their chances of success will be in the future.
+The reason why High School innovation programs are shaping the invention/patenting component around IP SAVVYS is they’ve realized an early intervention into critical thinking about inventing matters more.

-Rather than have these programs focus on "protect this one idea”, the Schwartz book and course, when used in a high school innovation program, helps to focus on how to develop inventor judgment early.
+Rather than have these programs focus on "protect this one idea”, the Schwartz book and course take a simpler point of view.
+When the IP SAVVYS approach is used in a high school innovation program, the focus shifts to developing inventor judgment early.

-Doing that one step alone changes the emotion (read that anxiety) and the reality (patenting is hard and patenting the right invention even harder).
-By shifting the dynamic to “learning how to think like and act like an inventor” is a much more valuable way to deliver the shark tank project experience.
+Taking that one step alone changes the emotion (read that anxiety) and the reality (patenting is hard and patenting the right invention even harder).
+By shifting the dynamic to “learning how to think and act like an inventor”, the learning experience is more valuable and the shark tank project experience more impactful.

 For most high school Shark Tank participants: